Productivity is Overrated. Site devoted to procrastination, procrastinating, and wasting time in fun ways. Procrastinate with impunity. Neko

 Drain the raisins and sprinkle throughout the pan.
 Add about 2 T. of water, just enough to moisten the bottom of the pan.

-Salt this layer, then add some ginger and nutmeg.
+Salt this layer, then add some ginger and nutmeg allspice.
 Dot the apples and onions with remaining (non-melted) 1/4 stick of margarine or butter.

 Next, lay the chicken breasts across the top.
-Season this layer with salt, pepper, ginger and nutmeg.
+Season this layer with salt, pepper, ginger and nutmeg allspice.

 Finally, place all the bread cubes all over the dish.
 Sprinkle with brown sugar, cinnamon and a bit of salt.